Stress, Cortisol, and IBS Flares: The Missing Piece

 The evidence for stress-directed treatment in IBS

 Gut-directed hypnotherapy.
 A landmark 2016 trial by Peters and colleagues at Monash randomized IBS patients to gut-directed hypnotherapy, the low-FODMAP diet, or both, for six weeks.
-At week six, 72% of the hypnotherapy group, 71% of the diet group, and 72% of the combination group hit the responder threshold.
-At six months, improvement was maintained in 74%, 82%, and 54% respectively.
-Hypnotherapy produced greater improvements on trait anxiety and depression measures than the diet arm did.
+At week six, response rates hit roughly 72% across all three arms.
+At six months, improvement was maintained in the majority of the hypnotherapy and diet groups.
+Hypnotherapy produced greater improvements on anxiety and depression measures than the diet arm did.
 A 2020 network meta-analysis of 41 trials in the journal Gut, led by Black and colleagues, confirmed gut-directed hypnotherapy as one of the most efficacious psychological therapies for IBS overall.

-Monash's write-up on app-delivered hypnotherapy points to a 2023 retrospective evaluation of Nerva users where 64% of completers hit the responder threshold for abdominal pain (defined as a 30%+ reduction).
+Monash's write-up on app-delivered hypnotherapy points to a 2023 retrospective evaluation of Nerva users where a majority of completers hit the responder threshold for abdominal pain.
 This isn't general relaxation or meditation.
 It's a specific protocol targeting gut function through suggestion, delivered by trained clinicians or apps built on that research.

 Cognitive behavioral therapy for IBS.
 Same 2020 meta-analysis: face-to-face CBT and self-administered CBT were both among the most effective psychological therapies tested.
 CBT for IBS isn't generic talk therapy.
 It targets the specific cognitive and behavioral patterns that drive the IBS loop, including visceral anxiety, catastrophizing around symptoms, and hypervigilant body scanning.
 Studies like the ACTIB trial have shown it works even in web-delivered and telephone formats, which matters for access.

-The uncomfortable honest read on this: stress-directed treatment works, and it works about as well as low-FODMAP does on symptom measures, not worse.
-If you've been treating the diet as the real treatment and stress work as optional, the evidence doesn't support that hierarchy.
+The uncomfortable read on this: stress-directed treatment works, and it works about as well as low-FODMAP does on symptom measures, not worse.
+If the diet gets treated as the real treatment and stress work as optional, the evidence doesn't support that hierarchy.
 They're roughly peer interventions that address different parts of the same problem.

 Sleep first.
 Poor sleep raises cortisol, amplifies visceral sensitivity, and tends to make the next day's gut worse.
 If you're picking one thing to change, guard your sleep window.
 Seven to nine hours, consistent schedule, phone out of the bedroom.
 This isn't a wellness platitude.
 It's the highest-leverage intervention most people skip.